boyuanliuoptics/DOS-calculation/README.md

 Brief Introduction
 ----------------------------------------

-We present a set of open-source programs to calculate density of states (DOS) using Generalized-Gilat-Raubenheimer (GGR) method and tetrahedron (Tr) method in photonic crystals.
-You can choose the program using GGR method to calculate the DOS based on the frequency band data and group velocity data.
-You can also choose the one using tetrahedron method which has a relative less accuracy compared with GGR while it only needs band data without demand for group velocity data.
+We present two open-source programs to calculate density of states (DOS) in photonic crystals using Generalized-Gilat-Raubenheimer (GGR) method and tetrahedron (Tr) method respectively.
+GGR method program needs both the frequency band data and group velocity data to calculate DOS and tetrahedron method program only needs band data while has a relative less accuracy compared with GGR.

 We suggest to use MIT Phtonic-Bands (MPB) to calculate the frequency band and group velocity.
 Input these data files into the DOS calculation program 'DOS_GR.m' or 'DOS_Tr.m' to obtain the DOS of the structure.
 You can also directly input the data files from other band-compuating softwares to the DOS program, on the condition that the data is arranged in the right format in the files.